 9. In your journal describe recent experiences of trusting the care of your loving Higher Power.
 Who else in your life do you know that has demonstrated gentleness and care in their relationships with themselves and others?
-Would you be willing to use their examples of gentle & loving attributes as role models for your own recovery?
-Share your insights about this with your sponsor or co-sponsor.
+Would you be willing to use their examples of gentle and loving attributes as role models for your own recovery?
+Share your insights about this with your CoDA sponsor, co-sponsor, or Step study group.

-10. On pages 107-108, read the section "What is the Child Within?"
+10. On pages 107-108, read the section "What is the child within?"
 Are you willing to embrace and accept this part of you that is often unpredictable?
 Do you want to get back in touch with experiencing the innocence of life, curiosity of nature, and the spirit of who you truly are?